DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

-# Ch.
+ï»¿# Ch.
 02 - "You're not me.
 You need your own path."

 ### The Interview

 Kira Chen arrived exactly on time.

-Clean but worn clothes—jeans, jacket, work boots.
+Clean but worn clothesâ€”jeans, jacket, work boots.
 Hair in practical ponytail.
 Hands showing warehouse calluses.
 When she saw the training space, her eyes went wide.

 "This is... wow."